Possessory Title Indemnity Insurance

 What role does possessory title indemnity insurance play in selling/buying possessory title?

-Indemnity insurances in general are tied to the property, not to the owner, so once you've purchased – your seller has purchased – adverse possession indemnity insurance then it can be simply handed on to the new owner when you sell the property.
+Indemnity insurances are tied to the property, not to the owner, so once you've purchased indemnity insurance, it can be simply handed on to the new owner each time the property is sold.

-If, however, there is a reason to increase the cover for example to reflect an increase in the value of the property, this can be a bone of contention between seller and buyer.
-Although as a rule of thumb sellers pay the premium this is something negotiable and once you've taken ownership, you should factor in that you might be expected to pay for any increased premium when it comes to you selling up in turn in the future.
+If, however, there is a reason to increase the cover, for example, to reflect an increase in the value of the property, this can be a bone of contention between seller and buyer.
+Although, as a rule of thumb, sellers pay the premium, this is something negotiable, and once you've taken ownership, you should factor in that you might be expected to pay for any increased premium when it comes to selling up in turn in the future.

 How much does possessory title indemnity insurance cost?